micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 to write down NRML files which are valid according to the schema and which are actually *invalid* according to the engine.
 So the whole point of the XMLSchema is lost.
-An user writing a well formed NRML file can find it rejected from the engine, possibly in the middle of a computation and possibly with an ugly error message.
+An user writing a well formed NRML file may find it rejected from the engine, possibly in the middle of a computation and possibly with an ugly error message.

 This is bad.
 What we need to do is to provide the users with a validation tool which:

-1) it is using the same identical validation that the engine does, not a partial and insufficient version of it
+1. it is using the same identical validation that the engine does, not a partial and insufficient version of it
-2) it is easy to install and does not require the full stack of the engine
+2. it is easy to install and does not require the full stack of the engine

 Both requirements are not easy to satisfy, however after several